oreoft/ITMD542-S24/final-project/index.md

 - **Editors Used**: Visual Studio Code
 - **Key Dependencies**:
     - Express for the web server framework
-    - MongoDB and SQLite for database management
+    - SQLite for database management
     - Pug for server-side template rendering
     - TailwindCSS for utility-first CSS styling
 - **Other Tools**: